Druckansicht der Internetadresse:

 Veronika Rudolf, M.A., Research Associate in Media Studies, University of Bayreuth and spokesperson for the GeQuInDi network

-Dr habil.
+PD Dr habil.
 Elena Köstner, Head of the ‘GO Forschung’ project, Gender Equality Service Centre, University of Bayreuth, spokesperson for the GeQuInDi network and ancient historian at the University of Regensburg

 Webmaster: Dr. Elena Köstner